storywr/fantasy-stats/README.md

 The different tabs on the player's news page refers to Rotowire, the NFL subreddit, the Fantasy Football Subreddit, and the DynastyFF subreddit.

-Use the search bar at the top to search for a player - "Todd Gurley"
+Use the search bar at the top to search for a player - "Christian McCaffrey"

 All the information in the below tabs will change to reflect stats and news for that player alone.